 I wanted to go to Lighthouse Beach because Disney recently bought it and is going to turn it into a cruise ship port.
 Which means it will be closed to the public.

-I had done a lot of researching and knew the road to the beach was pretty bad.
+I had done a lot of research and knew the road to the beach was pretty bad.
 Pretty bad doesn't even come close to describing the road.
-This road (if you can even call it that) was just torn up chunks of rock that that was so uneven I don't even know how we made it in a car and didn't pop a tire or bust something under the car.
+This road (if you can even call it that) was just torn-up chunks of rock that were so uneven I don't even know how we made it in a car and didn't pop a tire or bust something under the car.
 My stress and anxiety were on another level.
 Not only was the road bad, but it was also only wide enough for just one car and lined with brush and trees on both sides.
 Just awful.